FabOS-AI/fabos-docs/docs/development/documentation.md

 ### Hints

-* Add new content in the `docs` directory or a appropriate  sub-directory.
+* Add new content in the `docs` directory or an appropriate  sub-directory.
 * New items in the sidebar or plugins can be added in the file `.vuepress/config.js`.